Monte Carlo Renormalization Group for Systems with Quenched Disorder: Abstract

 \section{Abstract}

 We extend to quenched disordered systems the variational scheme for real space renormalization group calculations that we recently introduced for homogeneous spin Hamiltonians.
 When disorder is present our approach gives access to the flow of the renormalized Hamiltonian distribution, from which one can compute the critical exponents if the correlations of the renormalized couplings retain finite range.
 Key to the variational approach is the bias potential found by minimizing a convex functional in statistical mechanics.
 This potential reduces dramatically the Monte Carlo relaxation time in large disordered systems.
-We demonstrate the method with applications to dilute Ising, random field Ising and short-range spin glass models, on the two-dimensional square lattice.
+We demonstrate the method with applications to the two-dimensional dilute Ising model, the random transverse field quantum Ising chain, and the random field Ising in two and three dimensional lattices.

 Understanding the phase diagram of quench-disordered systems, such as glasses or materials with a disordered distribution of defects, is a major scientific goal.
-Going beyond the mean field approximation is challenging, even for simple model systems described by spin degrees of freedom on a lattice.
 The effect of fluctuations on the equilibrium properties of translationally invariant spin models has been studied successfully with real space Monte Carlo (MC) renormalization group (RG) techniques \cite{mcrg,mcrg_rc, iMCRG}, but direct MCRG studies of disordered systems face major difficulties.
-In random systems the free energy is an average over disorder realizations drawn from a probability distribution.
-In this context, the RG flow of the Hamiltonian distribution is of fundamental importance \cite{lubensky}.
-The parameters defining that distribution are the scaling variables, as shown in Eq. \ref{eq:scaling} below, and one needs an MC scheme to compute how they change under scale transformations.
-This requires an average of the RG flows of many Hamiltonians, each with an extensive number of quench-disordered couplings.
-Moreover, in disordered systems MC relaxation times tend to be significantly longer than in translationally invariant systems.
+In random systems, the RG flow of the Hamiltonian distribution is of fundamental importance \cite{lubensky}.
+Its explicit calculation requires an average of the RG flows of many Hamiltonians, each with an extensive number of quench-disordered couplings.
+Moreover, in disordered systems MC relaxation times tend to be significantly longer than in pure systems.
+Although it is an old idea to study quench-disordered systems with real-space renormalization, the task is so computationally challenging that it has not been explicitly carried out within MCRG.
 So far, the challenge of dealing with many random couplings has been avoided, either by limiting the form of the disordered renormalized Hamiltonian, or by adopting techniques that do not require its explicit calculation \cite{parisi, wang_sg}.